This document belongs to Manual Full System Encryption (with Extras).

 LVM (Logical Volume Manager) places an abstraction (a layer) between the physical hardware and the required partitions.
 It has a number of benefits, which include the following.
 (Newbies: You don't have to know this.)

 - A snapshot can be taken of a logical partition, allowing risky upgrades to take place with an easy way to roll back

 - A single physical partition can contain several logical partitions

-- A partition can be grown (in some cases while the system is running) even if the available space is non-contiguous or even on a different physical drive.
+- A partition can be grown (in some cases while the system is running) even if the available space is non-contiguous or indeed on a different physical drive.

 - A partition can be shrunk.

 - The system can be mirrored for increased security.

 - A partition can be moved from one location to another, in some cases while the system running.